-If you get tested for COVID-19, swabs from the back of the nose or throat will be collected.
+If you get tested for COVID-19, swabs from the back of the nose, the front of the nose, or throat will be collected.
 If a person is thought to have COVID-19, these samples will be tested for SARS-CoV-2.

 If you are recovering at home, supportive care is given to help relieve symptoms.
 People with severe illness will be treated in the hospital.
 Some people are being given experimental medicines.

 If you are being cared for in the hospital and are receiving oxygen therapy, treatment for COVID-19 may include the following medicines, which are still being evaluated:

 - Remdesivir, an antiviral medicine, to help slow the virus.
 This medicine is given through the vein (IV).

 - Dexamethasone, a steroid medicine, to help reduce an overactive immune response in the body.
 If dexamethasone is not available, you may be given another corticosteroid such as prednisone, methylprednisolone or hydrocortisone.